gappc/composer-example/README.md

 # Install
 The recommended way to install is through [Composer](http://getcomposer.org).
-Since this implementation is not available at [https://packagist.org/](Packagist) (on purpose), you need to refer to the GIT repository when you include it:
+Since this implementation is on purpose not available at [https://packagist.org/](Packagist), you need to refer to the GIT repository when you include it:

 ```
 {